 Xylitol is extremely toxic to dogs, causing seizures, vomiting, tremors, weakness, and lack of coordination/disorientation; it can also result in your pet going into a coma or causing liver failure.

 Depending on how frequent or severe the seizures are, a teaspoon of honey once or twice a day is recommended for dogs who have diabetes or hypoglycemia.
 French Bulldogs with diabetes need veterinary care as well.

 Can Seizures Cause Brain Damage In French Bulldogs?

 Seizures can pose a serious health risk, and even a short seizure can cause permanent brain damage.
 Seizures are usually short, lasting less than 3 minutes, and can usually be treated properly so that your French Bulldog can lead a normal life.
-In the case of a prolonged seizure lasting for more than 30 minutes, a serious brain injury could occur.
+A serious brain injury could occur if a prolonged seizure lasts for more than 30 minutes.

 How long can a French Bulldog live with seizures?